top of page

 As Anna* entered her early 40s, she noticed subtle changes in her body.
 Her clothing seemed tighter and the numbers on the scale were slowly inching upward despite her best efforts.
 Juggling a career and family, she initially attributed the weight gain to stress or lack of exercise.

 She decided to clean up her eating and joing the gym.
 Frustration crept in as she discovered that shedding those extra weight had become an uphill battle.
-It wasn't until her periods started changing that Anna saw her doctor and realized the culprit behind her weight gain: menopause.
+It wasn't until her periods started changing that Anna saw her doctor and realized that the hormonal changes of perimenopause were contributing to her weight gain.

 Anna's story is common, and highlights the challenges women face during menopause, especially when it comes to managing weight.
 Weight gain may be a symptom of menoause that is challenging for you.
 But learning about the hormonal causes of menopause weight gain is the first proactive step to navigate this phase of life with knowledge and resilience.